Top Reasons to Buy Catastrophic Health Insurance

 Family health insurance for seniors

-In particular, the provision for people in areas where only one insurer offers plans in the exchange makes an exemption for difficulties for many more people.
+In particular, the provision for people in areas where only one insurer offers plans.
+This in the exchange makes an exemption for difficulties for many more people.
 Allowing them to buy a catastrophic plan (although without subsidies for premiums.
 Making this an alternative realistic only for people who are not eligible for subsidies).

-If you are eligible for a catastrophic insurance plan and purchase health insurance in your state exchange, you will see that option in addition to the Bronze, Silver, Gold and Platinum plans.
+If you are eligible for a catastrophic insurance plan and purchase health insurance in your state exchange.
+You will see that option in addition to the Bronze, Silver, Gold and Platinum plans.
 If you are not eligible, it will not appear as an option.

 How can I qualify for a catastrophic plan?